OpenVidu/openvidu-tutorials/openvidu-js-java/README.md

 		}
 	}
 	```
-	The code executed in `app.js` would be also the same.
+	The code executed in `app.js` would also be the same.
 After the `Session.publish()` method has been succesful, both users will be seeing each other's video, as well as the username and the nickname below it.

 4. **Users leave the video-call**

 	After a while both users decide to leave the session.
-Here is where the last HTTP operation takes place: we must let the backend know that certain user has left the session so it can update the collections with the active sessions and tokens.
+Apart from calling `leaveSession()` (and therefore `session.disconnect()`) to destroy the connection on openvidu-server, we need to run the last HTTP operation: we must let the backend know that certain user has left the session so it can update the collections with the active sessions and tokens.
+To sum up, `session.disconnect()` updates our openvidu-server and the POST operation updates our backend.
-	In `app.js` we run the following HTTP POST operation:
+	For the POST operation, in `app.js` we run:

 	```javascript
 	function removeUser() {